HEP-FCC/FCChhPhysicsPerformance/README.md

 Commonly generators like [MadGraph](https://launchpad.net/mg5amcnlo) and [POWHEG](https://powhegbox.mib.infn.it/) are used for the generation of proton-proton collision events at energies ~ 100 TeV. **Info about the PDF sets TBA**.
 Those events are stored in the [LHE format](https://arxiv.org/abs/hep-ph/0609017).

-Hadronization, particle decays and a fast detector simulation with `DELPHES` are applied in one step, resulting in reconstructed events stored in the `EDM4hep` data model.
+Hadronization, particle decays and a fast detector simulation using parametrizations for resolutions and efficiencies with `DELPHES` are applied in one step, resulting in reconstructed events stored in the `EDM4hep` data model.
 The available `DELPHES` scenarios for FCC-hh and where to find them are described in more detail [below](#delphes-scenarios-for-FCC-hh-and-official-production-campaigns).

 To process the `EDM4hep` events we use the common `FCCAnalyses` framework, providing multi-threaded vectorial analysis tools using `ROOT`'s [RDataframe class](https://root.cern/doc/master/classROOT_1_1RDataFrame.html).